 ]]>

-http://artisansonhand.com/?feed=rss2&p=1411 0 1411
+https://artisansonhand.com/?feed=rss2&p=1411 0 1411

-Previous Promotional Sale http://artisansonhand.com/?p=115 http://artisansonhand.com/?p=115#respond Mon, 11 May 2020 22:50:05 +0000 http://ottersans.com/?p=115 …]]> This week enjoy a very special sale on Patricia Healey handcrafted copper.
+Previous Promotional Sale https://artisansonhand.com/?p=115 https://artisansonhand.com/?p=115#respond Mon, 11 May 2020 22:50:05 +0000 http://ottersans.com/?p=115 …]]> This week enjoy a very special sale on Patricia Healey handcrafted copper.
 15% off all copper beads and pendants and jewelry through April 30th.
 Shop HERE.

 Patricia Healey in Tucson